tonikelope/coronapoker/README.md

 To comply with the open-source nature of this project, i have included a **Linking Exception** to the GPL license (similar to the GNU Classpath Exception).
 This allows the open-source Java client to link against the closed-source Panoptes binaries (`.dll`, `.so`, `.dylib`) at runtime.
 You can read the full exception in the `LICENSE` file.

+Note for Developers: Of course you are free to fork the project and revert to the specific commit where Panoptes was first introduced into the game logic.
+This allows you to branch off and continue development from a version of the code that does not include the proprietary security engine.

 </div>